This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- A tuberculin skin test is done to see if you are infected with the germ that causes tuberculosis (TB).
-Tuberculin is a liquid that caregivers inject into the skin of your arm.
+A tuberculin skin test is done to see if you are infected with the bacteria that cause tuberculosis (TB).
+Tuberculin is a liquid that healthcare providers inject into the skin of your arm.
 Your skin will react to tuberculin if you are infected.
-Tuberculosis is a serious infection that usually starts in the lungs.
-TB germs are easily spread from one person to another through the air.
-The germs can live in your body a long time without making you sick.
+TB is a serious infection that usually starts in the lungs.
+The bacteria are easily spread from one person to another through the air.
+They can live in your body a long time without making you sick.
 This is called latent TB.
 Latent TB can develop into active TB if it is not treated.

 - You have chest pain.

 - You have a mild cough that gets worse.
 You may cough up white, yellow blood-streaked sputum.

 - You have blisters, ulcers, or your skin has turned black in the injection area.